jo-hoe/traitor-roulette/article/Traitors Roulette.md

 The variables are described as follows:

-- 𝑓 is the fraction of the total stack the candidates should bet
+- 𝑓 is the fraction of the total stake the candidates should bet
 - 𝑝 is the probability of a win
 - 𝑞 is the probability of a loss
 - 𝑏 is the proportion of the bet the candidates can win